v5ma/selfawarenetworks/raynote13.md

 Classical First Law

 States energy is conserved.
-In your language, you might say the system’s total “signal content” (energy) is the same, even though it spreads out or redistributes.
+You might say the system’s total “signal content” (energy) is the same, even though it spreads out or redistributes.

 Classical Second Law

 States entropy (disorder) increases or remains the same in an isolated system.
-Your “wave differentials” naturally get dissipated, leading to a more uniform, higher-entropy state.
+The “wave differentials” naturally get dissipated, leading to a more uniform, higher-entropy state.

 Classical Third Law

 As temperature approaches absolute zero, entropy approaches a constant minimum (ideally zero for a perfect crystal).
-In your wave model, that would mean all signals are minimized to an extreme limit: no further oscillations or wave differences can exist.
+In this wave model, that would mean all signals are minimized to an extreme limit: no further oscillations or wave differences can exist.

 How the New Fourth Law is different